joshlk/dataclassframe/README.md

 # dataclassframe

-A Python dataclass container with multi-indexing and bulk operations.
+A dataclass container with multi-indexing and bulk operations.
-Provides the typed benefits and ergonomics of dataclasses while having the efficiency of Pandas dataframes.
+Provides the typed benefits and ergonomics of dataclasses while having the efficiency of [Pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

 The container is based on [data-oriented design][1] by optimising the memory layout of the stored data, providing fast bulk operations and a smaller memory footprint for large collections.